pietrushnic/openwebrtc-wiki/Building-OpenWebRTC.md

 ### The simple answer

-Only if you know what you're doing.
 If you aren't comfortable with editing shell scripts or debugging build issues, it is better if you file a report with some information about your system and the build failure.

 ### The very advanced answer